felix-zinck/masters_thesis/README.md

 Workflows 3 and 5 are provided to document the generation and evaluation of candidate land surface temperature rasters, rather than to enable a direct reproduction.
 Workflow 3 requires an individual Google Earth Engine account, local authentication through rgee::ee_Authenticate(), and a Google Cloud project enabled for Earth Engine.
 The produced candidate land surface temperature and observation-count rasters are not included in the repository because of their combined file size.

-To reproduce the results reported in the thesis, use the data provided in the study_data folder and run Workflows 4, 6, and 7 in numerical order.
-The supplied datasets include the selected final land surface temperature raster, the prepared Berlin 100 m grid, the Berlin study area, and the Zensus 2022 CSV files required for the analysis.
+To reproduce the results reported in the thesis, open 'master_thesis.Rproj' in RStudio and run Workflows 4, 6, and 7 in numerical order from the project root.
+All file paths are specified relative to the project directory.

+The required input datasets are provided in the 'study_data' folder.
+These include the selected final land surface temperature raster, the prepared Berlin 100 m grid, the Berlin study-area boundary, and the Zensus 2022 CSV files used in the analysis.

 Feel free to use or adapt the code or workflow if you are interested in similar topics or if it might help you in your own work.